For the purposes of this rule, "owner

 independently audited year-end financial statements for the latest fiscal year,

 including the unqualified opinion of the auditor.
-The auditor must be an
+The auditor

-special report from the independent certified public accountant or auditor of
+(c) A special report from the independent

-state, in the form of an agreed-upon procedures report, to the local government
+procedures report, to the local government stating the following:

-independent certified public accountant or
+(i) The independent certified public

-amounts in such financial statements
+year with the amounts in such financial statements.

-certified public account or auditor of the state agrees the specified
+state states that the independent certified public account or auditor of the

-data is accurate.
+state agrees the specified data is accurate.

 (6) After the initial submission of the items